How to Break Emotional Attachment in a Relationship: 15 Ways

-What is emotional attachment?
+What is an emotional attachment?

-So, to the question: ‘is it bad to be attached to someone?’, the simple answer is no. However, things get complicated when there is an unhealthy attachment in relationships.
+So, to the question: “Is it bad to be attached to someone?” the simple answer is no. However, things get complicated when there is an unhealthy attachment in relationships.

-If you’re not sure how you feel about your partner and yet you find yourself getting jealous or possessive, it’s necessary to break emotional attachment in the relationship.
+If you’re unsure how you feel about your partner and yet find yourself jealous or possessive, it’s necessary to break emotional attachment in the relationship.
+So, emotional attachment is suitable, but don’t get too attached.

 How do you know if it’s love or attachment?

 Attachment is stressful and can make you feel powerless.
-So never get too attached- it can make you distrust your partner and take away your happiness.
+So, never get too attached; it can make you distrust your partner and take away your happiness.
+It is hard to break an emotional attachment, especially in a new relationship, since no stable feelings have developed yet.

 1. Categorize how you feel about your partner

 Have you known him long enough to love him for his strengths and flaws?
-If you answered yes, then it’s possible you love him.
+If you answered yes, it’s possible you love him.

 Do you not feel strongly about him, but you like being physically intimate with him?
 That could be lust.
-Do you feel attracted to him or his behavior but don’t know him very well?
+Do you feel attracted to him or his behavior but don’t know him well?
 That could be just infatuation.

 Categorizing can make sure you don’t get too attached to him.
-Being mindful of your feelings can help you reduce attachment and promote a healthier relationship with your partner.
+Being mindful of your feelings can help reduce attachment and promote a healthier relationship with your partner.

-2. A clean, swift break up
+2. A clean, swift breakup

 If you realize that what you feel toward him is just lust or infatuation, then there’s no better way to break an emotional attachment than by breaking up with him.